Inclusive Curriculum Design

 – Design a “ready-to-teach” UbD unit that is deeply grounded in principles of inclusivity, equity, and belonging.

 Yes.
 This is designed as a three-day offering.
-If you cannot attend all three days in July, we invite you to consider attending a subsequent offering of this workshop or one of AE’s shorter summer offerings.
+If you cannot attend all three days in January, we invite you to consider attending a subsequent offering of this workshop or another of AE’s other offerings throughout the year.

 No. This session is for anyone interested in reimagining a unit with inclusivity front-of-mind, from a Pre-K unit on seasons to a 12th grade Calculus unit.